IoTMAT 2020 2- Future of Connected Mobility, Innovations In EV & Charging Infrastructure

 The panellists discussed the several innovations taking place in the automotive ecosystem including the emergence of connected, electric and autonomous vehicles.
 The nexus between cleantech, digital and financial technologies have been driving several innovations in the industry.
 These innovations are also addressing key barriers such as high capital costs and lack of road and grid infrastructure in India.
 In addition to new technologies from the OEM side, innovations are happening around business models including subscription, leasing as well as adoption in new use cases such as last-mile logistics.

-In addition to the -driven connected and electric mobility experience, there is a growing focus on the autonomy of vehicles starting with Advanced Driver Assistance Systems (ADAS).
+In addition to the customer-driven connected and electric mobility experience, there is a growing focus on the autonomy of vehicles starting with Advanced Driver Assistance Systems (ADAS).
 Given the high number of fatalities resulting from road accidents, mainly attributed to driving error, autonomous driving will play a key role in the automotive industry.

 The current and software components in the vehicles are generating a significant amount of data that could be shared between vehicles as well as with external infrastructure such as traffic systems.
 The recent developments around OTA updates are also leading to a major disruption in the business model where once the vehicle is manufactured and delivered, its future upgrades around software could be done remotely.
 These linkages between telecom and automotive technologies could result in new opportunities for multiple stakeholders.

 With the recent developments in the automotive industry, there are significant opportunities for new-age startups to engage and partner with relevant stakeholders.
 Start-ups could work on the further development of V2V and V2X communications that will also address traffic and parking related challenges.
 Governments should continue to come up with relevant mandates on areas such as safety and security that will encourage the ecosystem.
 India should leverage its core expertise in the software domain and focus on data analytics to develop scalable solutions.
-With the advent of 5 G, the speed and safety elements of data will be much improved.
+With the advent of 5 G, the and safety elements of data will be much improved.
 However, that would need development in the overall telecom infrastructure in the long term.
 As an intermediate solution, entities could also work on edge computing to optimize for the low bandwidth as well as process and manage data closer to the source.

 Session 2- “Innovations in Electric Vehicles and Charging Infrastructure” Panel Discussion @ IoT Matrix 2020, 11th December 2020, 15:00-16:00 Hrs IST